caltechlibrary/t2t3_dataset_web_apps/presentation2.md

   - The page level JavaScript is about adding behaviors at the page level
   - Balance the areas of responsibilities

-# Part 2.5: Using the CSV Textarea Web Component, `<csv-textarea></csv-textarea>`
+# Part 2.5: Introducing CSV Textarea Web Component, `<csv-textarea></csv-textarea>`

-What does `<csv-textarea></csv-textara>` do?
+- What does `<csv-textarea></csv-textara>` do?

-- Typing in comma separated values is cumbersome, can me improve that
+  - Typing in comma separated values is cumbersome, can me improve that?
-- We're going to submit the edit form as a JSON encoded document
+  - The web component presents a table view based on the CSV content in the wrapped textarea
+  - If the web browser has JavaScript disabled the textarea still works for typing in comma delimited data

 # Part 2.5: Using the CSV Textarea Web Component, `<csv-textarea></csv-textarea>`